 - A programme of bespoke opportunities and events delivered by the Graduate School

 Duration of Scholarship: up to 3.5 years

-How to Apply: There is not a specific scholarship application form.
+How to Apply for Imperial College President’s PhD Scholarships: There is not a specific scholarship application form.
 You should submit your application for admission to study at Imperial through our online admissions system and your department will put you forward for the scholarship based on academic merit and potential.

 - To be considered for the President’s PhD Scholarship scheme, applicants must select this option in the funding section of the additional questions tab within the online application form.